Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Introduction

 \subsection{Contributions}

 In this work, we propose the hybrid combination of BTs and active inference to obtain more reactive actors with hierarchical deliberation and continual online planning capabilities.
-We introduce a method to include action preconditions and conflicts resolution in active inference, as well as a systematic way of providing prior preferences through BTs.
+We introduce a method to include action preconditions and conflict resolution in active inference, as well as a systematic way of providing prior preferences through BTs.
 The proposed hybrid scheme leverages the advantages of online action selection with active inference and it removes the need for complex predefined fallback behaviors while providing convergence guarantees.
-In addition, with this paper we want to facilitate the use of active inference in robotics by making it more accessible to a plurality or researchers, thus we provide extensive mathematical derivations, examples, and code.
+In addition, we provide extensive mathematical derivations, examples, and code, {to understand, test, and reproduce our findings.}